TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 ## Properties

 The original idea was to handle property paging in the same way as geometry paging.
 However, property attributes are typically much smaller than geometry definitions and more numerous.
-Adding "Attribute Ref" objects each with file and chunk ids would add too much overhead.
+Adding "Attribute Ref" objects, each with file and chunk ids, would add too much overhead.
 We were also constrained by the need to minimize changes to the existing code base in order to release in a timely fashion.

 Luckily, property access is not as time critical as geometry access.
 There tend to be two types of access.
 Either properties are being accessed for a single logical instance (an object has been selected), or properties for all objects are being accessed in traversal order (searching).
 We explicitly serialize attributes from multiple nodes into each chunk by traversing over the logical scene graph and writing them to the same stream.
 Once we have more than 64KB in the output, we start a new chunk.
 A directory in the root node keeps track of which range of nodes corresponds to each chunk.

 Attributes can be shared between multiple nodes.
 At the time, Material and Transform nodes were involved in maintenance of the spatial graph.
-To keep things simple, only unshared property attributes are serialized into the chunked property stream and loaded on demand.
+To keep things simple, only unshared Property attributes are serialized into the chunked property stream and loaded on demand.
 The remaining attributes are serialized with the rest of the logical scene graph.

 Each node has a vector of attached attributes.
 A NULL pointer is used to mark unloaded attributes.
 When an attribute is required, the node follows the chain of parent pointers to the root node where it can use the property directory to determine which property chunk to load.
 When a property chunk is loaded, all of the attributes contained are loaded.
 For single object access, the additional overhead doesn't matter.
 For a traversal across all objects, it's exactly what you want, as the attributes are stored in traversal order.